 This followed a massive financial paralysis – the first to affect so many nations at the same time.
 Since foreign banks were active participants in the US housing market during the boom, the crisis also knocked over financial systems and economies in other countries, including Singapore.

 Despite an average growth rate of nearly 8% from ‘04 to ‘07, Singapore was the first East Asian country to succumb to the global economic crisis.
 The country’s economy, which was heavily dependent on exports to the developed world (US and Europe) was hit due to slowing US and UK economies.

-This banking crisis in the US and its domino effects had clearly exposed vulnerability of the Singapore mortgage industry and its economy as a whole against the global economic shocks.
-It took around six years for mortgage rates in Singapore to start on a recovery phase.
+This banking crisis in the US and its domino effects had clearly exposed the vulnerability of the Singapore mortgage industry and its economy as a whole against the global economic shocks.
+It took around six years for mortgage rates in Singapore to start a recovery phase.
 It was hailed as Singapore’s worst-ever slump!

 From 2014 onwards, housing loan interest rates in Singapore started to gradually increase by an average of 0.20% annually up to 2016.
 From 2016 onwards, mortgage rates started to rise quite aggressively with major banks in Singapore revising their home loan interest rates more frequently.

 In 2018, mortgage rates in Singapore broke the 2% benchmark and continued on that upwards trajectory until fixed rates were hovering at about 2.68% in 2019 and then experienced a slight decrease just before COVID hit.

 Nearly 12 years after the Global Financial Crisis, the global mortgage market was hit in full force by a new unexpected crisis in 2020, the Covid-19 pandemic.
 While mortgage rates were actually on the rise in early 2020, the economic fallout caused by the pandemic pushed them back down to near-zero levels.